favonia/cloudflare-ddns/README.markdown

 ### 🛡️ Security

 - 🛑 The superuser privileges are immediately dropped after the updater starts.
 This minimizes the impact of undiscovered security bugs in the updater.
+- 🔃 On selected platforms, the updater is compiled as a [position-independent executable (PIE).](https://en.wikipedia.org/wiki/Position-independent_code) Together with [Address space layout randomization (ASLR)](https://en.wikipedia.org/wiki/Address_space_layout_randomization), it makes exploitation of undiscovered security bugs more challenging.
 - 🛡️ The updater uses HTTPS (or [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS)) to detect public IP addresses, making it harder to tamper with the detection process. _(Due to the nature of address detection, it is impossible to protect the updater from an adversary who can modify the source IP address of the IP packets coming from your machine.)_
 - 🖥️ Optionally, you can [monitor the updater via Healthchecks](https://healthchecks.io), which will notify you when the updating fails.
 - 📚 The updater uses only established open-source Go libraries.